isomerpages/nlb-biblioasia/_holding-area/Director's Note.md

 These are just some of the interesting stories we have for you.
 There’s more of course, from the discovery of a fascinating manuscript of [Malay pantuns](/vol-19/issue-3/oct-dec-2023/malay-portuguese-pantuns/) in a Portuguese archive to the history of the [Singapore Ballet](/vol-19/issue-3/oct-dec-2023/singapore-dance-theatre-ballet/) (former Singapore Dance Theatre).
 We hope you’ll agree that this is yet another well-choreographed issue!

+These are just some of the interesting stories we have for you.
+There’s more of course, from the&nbsp;[“Eat More Wheat” campaign](/vol-19/issue-3/oct-dec-2023/eat-more-wheat-campaign/)&nbsp;to the discovery of a fascinating manuscript of [Malay pantuns](/vol-19/issue-3/oct-dec-2023/malay-portuguese-pantuns/) in a Portuguese archive and the history of the [Singapore Ballet](/vol-19/issue-3/oct-dec-2023/singapore-dance-theatre-ballet/) (former Singapore Dance Theatre).
+We hope you’ll agree that this is yet another well-choreographed issue!

 <div style="background-color: white;">
 <br>